 Smaller shopping centres like Island Beverley and LaForet are packed with independent boutiques, most selling clothes imported from China, South Korea and Japan.
 Fitting rooms are usually not available in these stores.

-Jardine’s Bazaar, the road hidden behind the huge Victoria’s Secret store, is flanked by vendors selling cheap souvenirs and fun stockings.
+Jardine’s Bazaar is a road flanked by vendors selling cheap souvenirs and fun stockings.

 Don’t forget to look up and you may find more interesting select stores and budding local designs hidden in many of the old walk-up buildings.

 Bargaining is mostly unnecessary if prices are clearly stated, but there is no harm in asking for a small discount if you’re getting more than one item.